reactiveexchange/rex-python/README.md

 ## WebSocket Client

-To access the feed gateway via web socket, create a Client which manages the web socket connection and provides methods to access the gateway.
+To access the platform via web socket, create a Client which manages the web socket connection and provides methods to access the platform.
 See the example in `example/wsclient.py`.

-The message protocol via feed gateway is Flatbuffers, which provides an efficient serialization/deserializaton mechanism in terms of both processing and space requirements.
+The message protocol is Flatbuffers, which provides an efficient serialization/deserializaton mechanism in terms of both processing and space requirements.
-The reactive-platform generated python classes Flatbuffer schema are located under the dependency `reactive.papi`.
+The flatbuffer message python API for the platform is in the `reactive-papi` package.

-Client object decodes into `reactive.papi.Message.Message` and allow user to use customised `data_handler` call back to handle the flatbuffer message.
+Client decodes receiving messages into `reactive.papi.Message.Message` and allow user to apply user defined `data_handler` call back to handle the flatbuffer message.

 ### Create a FeedClient